Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 This repository contains a Python script for **automatically** conducting correlation analysis and regression modeling evaluation using pandas DataFrames (`DF`).
 The scripts include functions for calculating correlations between variables in a DataFrame and evaluating various regression models for predictive analysis.

+## For FAST READERS!!!

+- Simply execute the file and go to the last line of the code.

 ## Features: